t2dawson/Certifications/README.md

 # Certifications
-This repository contains certifications for completed courses and specializations
+This repository contains certificates for completed courses and specializations